nazzacode/IDB_Notes/IDB_All_Lecture_Notes.md

 FROM <list_of_tables>
 WHERE <condtion>
 ```
-- when multiples tables are selected in 'FROM', the tables are concatenated (all rows with all rows/nested loop)
+- when multiples tables are selected in 'FROM', the tables are concatenated using the cartesian product

 # IDB Lecture 3: Basic SQL 2